Harry McChesney

-Harry Vincent McChesney (June 1, 1880 – August 11, 1960), nicknamed "Pud", was a professional American football player, as well as a professional baseball player.
+Harry Vincent McChesney (June 1, 1880 – August 11, 1960), nicknamed "Pud", was an American professional football player, as well as a professional baseball player.
 He played 22 games in the majors in 1904 for the Chicago Cubs.
 The rest of his 12-year career was spent in the minors, where he played in the Western League, the American Association (AA), the New York State League and the Texas League.

 Prior to his professional baseball career, McChesney played for the Pittsburgh Stars of the first National Football League (NFL) as well as the Massillon Tigers of the Ohio League and the Pittsburgh Athletic Club.
 He was considered one of the best punters of his era.